eralmendral/EIRIS/README.md

 ### Why:
-- Because of the gravity of the earth...
+- Because of Pluto and the gravity of the earth...

 ### Why is it named EIRIS: